 WAC 456-09-220 Rules of professional conduct.

-all persons are required to treat all parties, representatives, and the board's staff courteously and fairly WAC 456-09-300 Initiating an appeal.
+. . .Further, all persons are required to treat all parties, representatives, and the board's staff courteously and fairly both inside and outside of the proceedings.

+WAC 456-09-300 Initiating an appeal.

 (1) Those who wish to initiate an appeal must file an original notice of appeal and a copy of the order or determination that is being appealed.

-(2) The board will acknowledge receipt of a notice of appeal in writing to all parties in a timely fashion.
+(2) The board will acknowledge receipt of a notice of appeal in writing to all parties in excise tax appeals within 30 days of receipt.
+The board may acknowledge receipt of a notice of appeal in all other cases.

 WAC 456-09-310 Contents of a notice of appeal.